canonical/vanilla-framework/templates/docs/patterns/card.md

 ## Content Bleed

-It is possible to have content bleed to the edges of the card by placing outside of the `.p-card__inner` element.
+It is possible to have content bleed to the edges by using `u-no-padding` on the `p-card` element.
+Any content that requires padding can then use the `.p-card__inner` element.

 <div class="embedded-example"><a href="/docs/examples/patterns/card/content-bleed/" class="js-example">
 View example of card content bleeding